nmrshll/dev-machine/README.md

 ### Software installed by this script

+**WARNING: This *will* install and modify packages on your machine.
+Read through the files in [`roles/dev-machine/tasks`](https://github.com/nmrshll/dev-machine/tree/master/roles/dev-machine/tasks) so you know what will happen.**

 - firefox, chrome
 - visual studio code & plugins, settings
 - git & settings